omnect/meta-omnect/README.md

     (**Currently you have to enable it explicitly for `enrollment`, since it depends hard on tpm.**)

 ### Partition Layout
-`ics-dm-os` uses an `A/B` update partition layout with two readonly rootfs partitions.
+`omnect-os` uses an `A/B` update partition layout with two readonly rootfs partitions.
 The partition layout is
 ```sh
 Device         Boot   Start      End  Sectors  Size Id Type